 Liam hated their superficiality.

 “Look your tongue when you talk with me, carrot head!” the idiot sentenced, pointing his finger at Liam.
-Liam rolled his eyes; he had got tired of hearing jokes about his hair and height already when he was in grade school.
+Liam rolled his eyes; he had gotten tired of hearing jokes about his hair and height already when he was in grade school.

 Yes, I’m short and my hair is red, so what?